Table of Contents

 - Illegally changing lanes and tailgating

-Sometimes, a third party (such as the party responsible for road maintenance or the vehicle manufacturer) could be the cause of the accident.
+Sometimes, a third party, such as individuals or entities responsible for road maintenance or the vehicle manufacturer, could have contributed to the cause of the accident.

-Determining the Value of Your Motorcycle Accident Claim
+Determining The Value Of A Motorcycle Accident Claim

-In addition to proving that the other party was completely or mostly at fault for your motorcycle accident, you must also provide evidence highlighting the degree of damage you suffered due to the collision.
+In addition to establishing that the other party was completely or mostly at fault for your motorcycle accident, you also have to provide evidence highlighting the degree of damage you suffered due to the collision.

-Motorcyclists involved in an accident suffer worse injuries than the other party.
-This is especially true when the biker isn’t wearing a helmet.
+Motorcyclists involved in an accident may suffer worse injuries than the other party due to a lack of protection.
+This is especially true when the biker isnโt wearing a helmet.
 Typical motorcycle accident injuries include:

 - Internal injuries (bleeding)